PurpleBooth/purplebooth-co-uk-v2/content/post/working-openly-and-open-source.md

 Some of the places I have worked have had fairly successful cultures of openness, and some less so.
 Here are some strategies that I have seen work.

 Strategy 1: Limiting the number of private repositories, and open sourcing repositories to free up more private ones.
-This works two fold, firstly developers get recognition outside of the company, secondly you’re motivated to keep code clean incase the public see it.
+This works two fold, firstly developers get recognition outside of the company, secondly you’re motivated to keep code clean encase the public see it.

 Strategy 2: Keeping the functionality of projects small.
 This works by only having small amounts of functionality in each repository, meaning you can reuse the specific components that work for you, and that you don’t need massive user guides that need to be maintained, and versioning is easy.

 Strategy 3: Open sourcing anything outside your core business.
 If your core business is that you make washing machines, it won’t make any difference to that bottom line if you open source your neat date parsing library.
 The constant open sourcing of code is good advertising, and creates a culture of maintaining shareable code that isn’t being open sourced.

-Now these are only a small sample of techniques, and like with all changes that attempt to garner cultural change, you milage may vary.
+Now these are only a small sample of techniques, and like with all changes that attempt to garner cultural change, you mileage may vary.

 The difference in code quality and community spirit between companies I have worked at which develop software in an open manner is marked, and the companies I see go on to be the most successful are those that make the biggest impact in their markets.
 Simply because by making code culturally and technically reusable they enable more agility for themselves.